Srekel/the-entitytainer/README.md

 * Attachments (e.g. holding a weapon in the hand) i
 * Inventory (having a piece of cheese in a bag in the backpack on the back of a character)
 * A workplace hierarchy, keeping track of who's the boss of who, for example.
+* Managing a files-and-folders structure (not necessarily related to either games or entities!)

 ## Problem statement